Lighting A Candle In The Darkness

 Their unique training methods provide a computer and 5 “keys” filled with both visual teaching and written lessons—all translated into their native language—to a group of 20 pastors and church leaders who are then each tasked with sharing those resources with 5 other pastors.
 Doing the math, you can see that ONE training session results in resources being provided to 100 pastors.
 The resources continue to be shared until the whole province is reached.

-Esther's House Rescue Center
+Esther's House Rescue Center for Young Girls

-Esther's House Rescue Center--for young girls rescued from or in danger of being trafficked.
 Due to the extreme poverty of Cambodia, trafficking of young women is all to common, with many young girls sold by their own families.
 Harmony is partnering with Esther's House Rescue Center to bring these girls into a loving and safe environment where they will be educated, trained in a skill or vocation and learn about Jesus.

 A key component of our work in Cambodia is to bring “friendship teams” from the West to visit and participate in our work.
 It is virtually impossible to experience what is happening in Cambodia and not come away profoundly impacted by the experience.